Power of Continuous Triangular Norms with Application to Intuitionistic Fuzzy Information Aggregation: Introduction

-{Nevertheless, all results on IF aggregation operators via t-(co)norms only work on continuous t-(co)norms with the continuous additive generators, namely, continuous Archimedean t-(co)norms.
-This is because these t-(co)norms have the natural and explicit power operation by using their additive generators.
+{Nevertheless, He et al.~\cite{HH2016,HHC2015} pointed out that the operational laws in \cite{XXZ2012,Xu2007,XC2012} have the disadvantage that if the rating of an alternative on some attribute is the maximum IF number (IFN) $\langle 1, 0\rangle$, regardless of the ratings of this alternative on other attributes, the overall rating of this alternative always is $\langle 1, 0\rangle$ (see \cite[Example~1]{HHC2015}).
+Clearly, this is impractical.
+Furthermore, we point out in Example~\ref{Exm-5-Wu} of this paper that the operational laws presented in \cite{CC2016,FR2023,Garg2017,Huang2014,Liu2014,SCY2022,SSSDRT2023,WL2012,Xu2011,ZX2017} still have this disadvantage.
+To overcome this issue, He et al.~\cite{HHC2015,HCZLT2014} introduced some new interactional operations for IFSs (see \cite[Definition~6]{HHC2015} and \cite[Definition~5]{HCZLT2014}).
+However, those operational laws have the disadvantage that if the rating of an alternative on some attribute is the minimum IFN $\langle 0, 1\rangle$, regardless of the ratings of this alternative on other attributes, the overall rating of this alternative always is $\langle 0, 1\rangle$ (see Example~\ref{Exm-5-Wu}), which is also impractical.
+Furthermore, we point out in Example~\ref{Exm-5-Wu} of this paper that the operational laws presented in \cite{Garg2016,HCZLT2014,HHC2015,LC2017,SCMY2023,XY2006,XY2011,Ye2017,ZX2017} also have this disadvantage.
+Besides, all results on IF aggregation operators via t-(co)norms only work on continuous t-(co)norms with the continuous additive generators, namely, continuous Archimedean t-(co)norms.
+This is because these t-(co)norms have the natural and the explicit power operation by using their additive generators.
 However, many continuous t-(co)norms do not have additive generators.
 This restricts the generalization of IF aggregation operators via general continuous t-(co)norms.
-Besides, due to the complexity of the definition of the power operation for general continuous t-norms, which involves pseudo-inverse operations, theoretical research results in this area are extremely scarce.
-To enrich the theoretical research and practical application of power operation for continuous t-norms, using the power operation for continuous t-(co)norms defined by using pseudo-inverse (see~\cite[Remark~3.5]{KMP2000}, \cite{GMMP2009,AFS2006}), which will be proved to be equivalent to the power operation introduced by Walker and Walker~\cite{WW2002} (see Remark~\ref{Remark-4}), this paper investigates the basic properties of powers for continuous t-norms and applying them to aggregate IF information based on continuous t-norms.
+Meanwhile, due to the complexity of the definition of the power operation for general continuous t-norms, which involves pseudo-inverse operations, theoretical research results in this area are extremely scarce.
+To enrich the theoretical research and the practical application of the power operation for continuous t-norms, using the power operation for continuous t-(co)norms defined by using the pseudo-inverse (see~\cite[Remark~3.5]{KMP2000}, \cite{AFS2006,GMMP2009}), which will be proved to be equivalent to the power operation introduced by Walker and Walker~\cite{WW2002} (see Remark~\ref{Remark-4}), this paper investigates the basic properties of the power for continuous t-norms and applies them to better aggregate IF information based on continuous t-norms, which can completely overcome the two disadvantages mentioned above.}